Phonics and Early Reading

 Welcome to Phonics and Early Reading at Gorsemoor

 It is our belief, that the purpose of education is to provide young people with the knowledge and skills to prepare children for their diverse working lives, build character, teach knowledge for its own intrinsic value and ignite a love of learning.
-Phonics is the very first building block in opening up a whole new word of information and imagination.
-It first opens our eyes to see the meaning of symbols, co-ordinating letters with sounds, and then helps us to tie these together to form words.
-The blocks build to make words sentences and sentences paragraphs until we find ourselves fully immersed in the world around us.
-At Gorsemoor, we believe learning phonics is the crucial starting point that builds children into readers and it is therefore a vital skill to ensure the development of independent, engaged and efficient learners.
+Phonics underpins our curriculum.
+Giving children the vital skills needed to ensure they develop in to independent, engaged and efficient learners.
+It first helps us to see the meaning of symbols, then on to co-ordinating letters with sounds, and then finally helps us to tie these together to form words.
+The ability to read unlocks a wealth of information across the whole curriculum and beyond, allowing our pupils to travel to far off places, discover endless fascinating facts and see the world from a different perspective.
+At Gorsemoor, we use the Sounds-Write programme to guide us in delivering high quality phonics lessons for our children.
+Ensuring that all pupils fulfil their potential through a sounds first approach.

 Phonics – the key to a whole new world